 The OUH's IP and Research Contracts Team provides dedicated support to draft, review, negotiate and finalise research and intellectual property related contracts on behalf of OUH in accordance with OUH policies.
 It also provides support for the submission of research grants.
 The team oversees the protection and exploitation of intellectual property arising within or involving the OUH.
 It assists in commercialisation, creating spinouts, and negotiating royalty, revenue and assignment agreements.
 The team also advises on the contractual elements of data sharing.
 The team works in conjunction with OUH Investigators, research teams, the OUH Research and Development (R&D) Governance team, R&D Finance Team, Business Partnerships Office, Information Governance and Legal Services.
-The team works closely with the OU's Funding and Contracts Team and Oxford University Innovation Ltd. The team also assists OH.
+The team works closely with the OU's Funding and Contracts Team and Oxford University Innovation Ltd. The team also provides a service to OH leading on and managing its research related agreements.
 Team Contact:

-Charles A Lescott Head of IP and Research Contracts OUH Cowley, Unipart House Business Centre, Garsington Road, Oxford, OX4 2PG charles.lescott@ouh.nhs.uk Mobile: 07464 493187 http://ouh.oxnet.nhs.uk/IPResearchContracts/
+Charles A Lescott Head of IP and Research Contracts OUH Cowley, Unipart House Business Centre, Garsington Road, Oxford, OX4 2PG charles.lescott@ouh.nhs.uk Mobile: 07464 493187 Contracts - Research and Development (ouh.nhs.uk)

 Research and Oxford University Hospitals Development (R&D) Finance The R&D Finance team provides pre and post award financial support to researchers undertaking or applying to undertake research activity within the OUH.
-The team manages more than £55m of R&D funding annually for OUH.
+The team manages more than £51m of R&D funding annually for the OUH.
 R&D Finance includes three main areas.

 Pre award.
 The Costing team is responsible for the accurate and timely costing of research grants and studies (both commercial and non-commercial), ensuring that the costs to the NHS are identified and funded appropriately.
 The NHS finances contained in applications to external funding bodies are approved before submission, and letters of support are provided as appropriate.
-The team liaise with research teams across the OUH and OU and negotiate funding for commercial studies across all clinical areas of OUH.
+The team liaise with research teams across the OUH and OU under the new national contract review (NCVR) methodology which was implemented in Oct 2023 for commercial studies across all clinical areas of OUH.
 Post award.
 The Study Finance team provides comprehensive post award financial management support to researchers to manage all income and payments relating to research projects in line with contract agreements.
-The Management Accounts team provides ongoing financial support in the management of funding streams from NIHR including the NIHR funding awarded to the NIHR Oxford Biomedical Research Centre, the NIHR Oxford CRF, and the Local Clinical Research Network.
+The Management Accounts team provides ongoing financial support in the management of funding streams from NIHR including the NIHR funding awarded to the NIHR Oxford Biomedical Research Centre, the NIHR Oxford CRF, and the Regional Research Delivery Network.
 The team ensures that the funds awarded are managed effectively in line with the original award, and that all reporting requirements are met over the lifetime of the award.
+The portfolio of work also includes the day-to-day management of NIHR capital funding awards and the quarterly reporting back to the funder.
 Team Contact: